Travel Guides

 Coqodak, opened by the team behind Cote, specializes in upscale Korean fried chicken.
 The breading reminded me a bit of McDonald’s nuggets—flaky but not especially crunchy.
 We went for the Bucket List, which comes with cold perilla noodles, banchan, your choice of assorted chicken, a dessert soft serve, and a cup of broth.
 We also tried the caviar nugget for an extra cost, but honestly, it felt more Instagram-worthy than worthwhile.

 As for the chicken, it was tasty but slightly salty.
 I enjoyed the breading on the boneless pieces, though it felt a bit off on the bone-in ones.
 My advice?
-Try as many sauces as possible—they really elevate the experience.
-At $42 per person, it’s a solid deal for what you get.
+Try as many sauces as possible, they really elevate the experience.
 Reservations can be a bit difficult.
+We stood in line before open and got in easily.

 Jeju Noodle Bar